Ralph Bakshi: Career

-Early career (1956–1968)
+Early career (1956–1967)

 When Bakshi was 18, his friend Cosmo Anzilotti was hired by the cartoon studio Terrytoons; Anzilotti recommended Bakshi to the studio's production manager, Frank Schudde.
 Bakshi was hired as a cel polisher and commuted four hours each day to the studio, based in suburban New Rochelle.
 His low-level position required Bakshi to carefully remove dirt and dust from animation cels.

-After a few months, Schudde was surprised that Bakshi was still showing up to work, so promoted him to cel painter.
-Bakshi began to practice animating; to give himself more time, at one point he slipped 10 cels he was supposed to work on into the "to-do" pile of a fellow painter, Leo Giuliani.
+After a few months, Schudde was surprised that Bakshi was still showing up to work, so he promoted him to cel painter.
+Bakshi began to practice animating; to give himself more time, at one point he slipped 10 cels that he was supposed to work on into the "to-do" pile of a fellow painter, Leo Giuliani.
 Bakshi's deception was not noticed until two days later, when he was called to Schudde's office because the cels had been painted on the wrong side.
 When Bakshi explained that Giuliani had made the mistake, an argument ensued between the three.
 Schudde eventually took Bakshi's side.
 By this point, the studio's employees were aware of Bakshi's intention to become an animator, and he received help and advice from established animators, including Connie Rasinski, Manny Davis, Jim Tyer, Larry Silverman, and Johnnie Gentilella.

 Bakshi married his first wife, Elaine, when he was 21.
 Their son, Mark, was born when Bakshi was 22.
 Elaine disliked his long work hours; parodying his marital problems, Bakshi drew Dum Dum and Dee Dee, a comic strip about a man determined "to get—and keep—the girl".

 As he perfected his animation style, he began to take on more jobs, including creating design tests for the studio's head director, Gene Deitch.
 Deitch was not convinced that Bakshi had a modern design sensibility.
 In response to the period's political climate and as a form of therapy, Bakshi drew the comic strips Bonefoot and Fudge, which satirized "idiots with an agenda", and Junktown, which focused on "misfit technology and discarded ideals".

 Bakshi's frustrations with his failing marriage and the state of the planet further drove his need to animate.
 In 1959, he moved his desk to join the rest of the animators; after asking Rasinski for material to animate, he received layouts of two scenes: a hat floating on water and a running Deputy Dawg, the lead character of a Terrytoons' series then being shown on CBS.
 Despite threats of repercussion from the animators' union, Rasinski fought to keep Bakshi as a layout artist.
 Bakshi began to see Rasinski as a father figure; Rasinski, childless, was happy to serve as Bakshi's mentor.